bo4e/BO4E-python/README.rst

 Regular Expression for Enumerations
 -----------------------------------

-If you want to add a new enumeration from the `BO4E Standard`_ then you can use the following regular expression:
+If you want to add a new enumeration from the `BO4E website`_ then you can use the following regular expression pattern:

 .. code-block:: Shell